No Tags Found!

 Amend(0)

-Nothing to worry.
-As you have worked only for 4 days and are also willing to give back the salary credited, there will be no legal implications.
+Hi, nothing to worry about.
+As you have worked only for 4 days and are willing to return the salary credited, there will be no legal implications.
 The only thing is that you could have submitted a proper resignation to your superior and followed the proper exit process, which could have avoided all these issues.
 You have not mentioned whether you have signed any agreements (such as a training agreement or indemnity bond).
 Even in that case, the company would have to prove any monetary loss incurred due to your absence.

 In the future, always discuss with your superior or HR when you are unable to continue for any reason.
 Vanishing from duty one fine morning without any information is not a good practice.